Set-Rationalizable Choice and Self-Stability: Preliminaries

 Axiom~$\alpha$ is a \emph{contraction} consistency property, which states that alternatives that are chosen in a feasible set are still chosen in feasible subsets.
 By contrast,~$\gamma$ is an \emph{expansion} consistency property, which states that alternatives chosen in two feasible sets are also chosen in their union. \citet{Sen71a} proved that a choice function~$S$ is rationalizable if and only if it satisfies both~$\alpha$ and~$\gamma$, with the witnessing relations~$\overline R_S$ and $R_S$, which are identical in the presence of~$\alpha$.

 \begin{theorem}[\citeauthor{Sen71a}, \citeyear{Sen71a}] A choice function is rationalizable if and only if it satisfies both~$\alpha$ and~$\gamma$. \end{theorem}

 Similar results can also be obtained if stronger requirements are imposed on the rationalizing relation \citep[see, \eg][]{Sen77a,Moul85a,Schw76a}.
 For instance, \citet{Arro59a} showed that a choice function can be rationalized by a complete and transitive relation if and only if it satisfies the \emph{weak axiom of revealed preference (WARP)}---a consistency condition, first proposed by \citet{Samu38a}, which is stronger than the conjunction of~$\alpha$ and~$\gamma$ and central to large parts of microeconomic theory.
-Formally, WARP is defined such that for all feasible sets~$A$ and~$B$ with $B\subseteq A$,
+There is a range of results stating the impossibility of SCFs satisfying weaker versions of WARP in a satisfactory way \citep[see, \eg][]{Kell78a,Schw86a,CaKe02a,Bank95a}.
+Among these, the results by \citet{MCSo72a} and \citet{BlDe77a} deserve special mention as they concern rationalizability instead of WARP.
+For further characterizations of rationalizable social choice the reader is referred to \citet{Moul85b}, \citet{Bank95a}, and \citet{AuBa00a}.